 Amlodipine is a peripheral arterial vasodilator that acts directly on vascular smooth muscle to cause a reduction in peripheral vascular resistance and reduction in blood pressure.

 The precise mechanisms by which Amlodipine relieves angina have not been fully delineated, but are thought to include the following:

-In patients with exertional angina, Amlodipine besylate reduces the total peripheral resistance (afterload) against which the heart works and reduces the rate pressure product, and thus myocardial oxygen demand, at any given level of exercise.
+Exertional Angina: In patients with exertional angina, Amlodipine besylate reduces the total peripheral resistance (after load) against which the heart works and reduces the rate pressure product, and thus myocardial oxygen demand, at any given level of exercise.

 With chronic once daily oral administration, antihypertensive effectiveness is maintained for at least 24 hours.
 Plasma concentrations correlate with effect in both young and elderly patients.
-The magnitude of reduction in blood pressure with Amlodipine besylate is also correlated with the height of pretreatment elevation; thus, individuals with moderate hypertension (diastolic pressure 105 to 114 mmHg) had about a 50% greater response than patients with mild hypertension (diastolic pressure 90 to 104 mmHg).
+The magnitude of reduction in blood pressure with Amlodipine besylate is also correlated with the height of pretreatment elevation; thus, individuals with moderate hypertension (Diastolic pressure 105–114 mmHg) had about a 50% greater response than patients with mild hypertension (diastolic pressure 90–104 mmHg).
 Normotensive subjects experienced no clinically significant change in blood pressures (+1/–2 mmHg).

 In hypertensive patients with normal renal function, therapeutic doses of Amlodipine besylate resulted in a decrease in renal vascular resistance and an increase in glomerular filtration rate and effective renal plasma flow without change in filtration fraction or proteinuria.